-The objective of the external audit includes the determination of the completeness and accuracy of the accounting records of the client, to ensure that the records of the clients are prepared as per the accounting framework which applies to them and to ensure that the financial statements of the client present the true and fair results and the financial position.
+The objective of an external audit report includes the determination of the completeness and accuracy of the accounting records of the client, ensuring that the records of the clients are prepared as per the accounting framework which applies to them, and ensuring that the financial statements of the client present the true and fair results and the financial position.

-Company XYZ ltd manufactures the garments and is listed as a publicly-traded companyPublicly-traded CompanyPublicly Traded Companies, also called Publicly Listed Companies, are the Companies which list their shares on the public stock exchange allowing the trading of shares to the common public.
+XYZ ltd manufactures garments and is listed as a publicly-traded companyPublicly-traded CompanyPublicly Traded Companies, also called Publicly Listed Companies, are the Companies which list their shares on the public stock exchange allowing the trading of shares to the common public.
 It means that anybody can sell or buy these companies’ shares from the open market., i.e., sell their shares to the public.
-The company wants to know whether they are liable to get their financial statements audited by the external auditor or not?
+The company wants to know whether they are liable to get its financial statements audited by an external auditor or not.

-As per the law, all the company publicly traded businesses or the corporations which sell their shares to the public are legally required to get their financial statements audited by the external auditor.
-The objective includes the determination of the completeness and accuracy of the accounting records of the client, to ensure that the records of the clients are prepared as per the accounting framework and to ensure that the financial statements of the client present the true and fair financial position.
-So the company will appoint the auditor who will conduct the external audit of the company and give its audit report in writing, which will be based on the various evidence and information gathered on the true and fair view of the financial statements provided to him to the concerned parties.
+As per the law, all the company publicly traded businesses or corporations which sell their shares to the public are legally required to get their financial statements audited by an external auditor.
+The objective includes the determination of the completeness and accuracy of the accounting records of the client, ensuring that the records of the clients are prepared as per the accounting framework and ensuring that the financial statements of the client present the true and fair financial position.
+Hence, the company will appoint an auditor who will conduct the external audit of the company and give its audit report in writing, which will be based on the various evidence and information gathered on the true and fair view of the financial statements provided to him to the concerned parties.

-- The main responsibility is to verify the general ledger of the company and make all other essential inquiries from the management of the company.
-It helps to determine the real picture of the company’s market situation and the financial situation, which further provides the basis for managerial decisions.
+- The main responsibility is to verify the company’s general ledger and make all other essential inquiries from the company’s management.
+It helps to determine the real picture of the company’s market and financial situation, which further provides the basis for managerial decisions.

 - Examine the validity of financial records to find out if there is any misstatement in the company’s record because of fraud, error, or embezzlementEmbezzlementEmbezzlement refers to the act of secretly taking, withholding, or misappropriating money or other asset that is kept, maintained, or placed under an individual's responsibility by the company for which he or she works..
 So, it increases the authenticity and credibility of financial statements as the financial statements of the company.

 - If there are errors in the accountingErrors In The AccountingAccounting errors refer to the typical mistakes made unintentionally while recording and posting accounting entries.
 These mistakes should not be considered fraudulent behaviour first-hand as this can happen with anyone and by anyone. process of the company, then it may prohibit the owner of the company is taking the decisions which are best for the company.
 An audit helps in overcoming this problem to a great extent as the procedures in the audit are designed in such a way that they help in detecting the errors in the system and the other fraudulent activity.
-The audits also ensure the recording of accounting transactions as per the generally accepted accounting principleGenerally Accepted Accounting PrincipleGenerally accepted accounting principles (GAAP) are the minimum standards and uniform guidelines for the accounting and reporting.
-These standards prohibit firms from engaging in unethical business activities and enable for a more accurate comparison of financial reports to investors..
+The audits also ensure the recording of accounting transactions as per the generally accepted accounting principleGenerally Accepted Accounting PrincipleGAAP (Generally Accepted Accounting Principles) are standardized guidelines for accounting and financial reporting..
 It helps the owner of the business to cover themselves when it comes to following the different rules and regulations which the registered entity needs to follow.

 - Expenses involved in conducting an audit may be very high.